tommeagher/gitintro/tutorial.md

 #Your first Git cheatsheet
 ##Fork it, improve it and send me a pull request

-Before you start, [install git](https://help.github.com/articles/set-up-git) and configure ssh on your machine and connect to Github.
+Before you start, [install git](https://help.github.com/articles/set-up-git) and configure ssh keys on your machine and connect to Github.
 Follow these simple tutorials to generate ssh, [Part 1] (https://help.github.com/articles/set-up-git) and [Part 2] (https://help.github.com/articles/generating-ssh-keys)

 If you're interested in the concepts behind basic git use, [try this class](http://bit.ly/car13git).
 Then come back here.